 Improved X-Box gamepad kernel module

-There is a multiple choice of kernel module packages; akmod (RPMFusion) and dkms packages are available for Fedora.
+There is a multiple choice of kernel module packages; akmod (RPMFusion) and dkms packages are available for Fedora and dkms and binary kABI modules are available for CentOS/RHEL.
 This way all cases and personal preferences are covered.
 Just stick to what you prefer.

 To install the improved X-Box gamepad driver, issue one of the following commands.
 For the DKMS enabled kernel module: